divanvisagie/Layer-Capability-Pattern/README.md

 # Layer-Capability Pattern

-A new design pattern for Extended Intelligence Systems
+**A new design pattern for Extended Intelligence Systems**

-The Layer-Capability Pattern is a fresh approach to constructing Extended Intelligence systems, with a focus on simplicity, flexibility, and scalability.
-It's particularly suitable for systems where a user provides input and anticipates an output.
+The Layer-Capability Pattern is an architectural approach designed for constructing Extended Intelligence systems, prioritizing simplicity, flexibility, and scalability.
+It is particularly effective for interactive systems, where user inputs require intelligent responses.

-The concept is rooted in the idea of Structured Intelligence.
-While large language models are indeed capable, their performance is probabilistic and they have their limitations.
-By structuring the data and capabilities of the system, we can build a system that exhibits more intelligence than the sum of its components.
+## Introduction

+While Large Language Models (LLMs) are powerful, their probabilistic nature introduces limitations.
+The Layer-Capability Pattern addresses these limitations by structuring interactions within the system, enabling more intelligent and reliable outcomes than any component alone could achieve.

 ## Overview

-User messages originate from an external interface or REPL, converted into a RequestMessage, and are passed to a handler.
-The handler, in turn, sends the message through a series of layers.
-Each layer has the power to either reject the message entirely or alter it and forward it to the next layer.
-The final layer, a capability selector, chooses the capability to process the message.
-The selected capability is then executed, producing a ResponseMessage that is sent back through the layers, the handler, and eventually to the origin interface.
+The Layer-Capability Pattern organizes interactions as follows:

+1. A user submits a message via an interface or REPL.
+2. This message is converted into a structured `RequestMessage`.
+3. The request passes sequentially through multiple layers, each capable of modifying or rejecting the request.
+4. The final layer (Capability Selector) evaluates available capabilities to determine the best fit.
+5. The selected capability processes the request, returning a structured `ResponseMessage`.
+6. The response traverses back through layers, potentially undergoing post-processing before returning to the user.

+### Interaction Diagrams

 ```mermaid
 sequenceDiagram